-Area EPS Operator Information on
+Area EPS Operator Information

 Area EPS Operator:

 Attention:

 Address:

-•

 Phone:

 Email:

-Interconnection Customer In formation
+Interconnection Customer Info rmation

 Interconnection Customer:

 Attention:

 Address:

-•

 Phone:

-Phone: Email:
+Email:

 25.2.
 Billing and Payment.
-B lling and payments shall be sent to the addresses set out below:
+Billing and payments shall be sent to the addresses set out below:

-Area EPS Operator Informat i on

 Area EPS Operator:

 Attention:

 Address:

 Phone:

 Email:

-latanaan astis a Costonaan l .faatia
+Interconnection Customer I nformation

-Interconnection Customer In Interconnection Customer: itormation
+Interconnection Customer:

 Attention:

 Address:

-Address.

 Phone:

--

 Email:

-either Party to the oth otice.
-Any notice or request required or permitted to be given by er and not required by this Agreement to be given in writing may ne or email to the telephone numbers and e-mail addresses set
+25.3.
+Alternative Forms of Notice.
+Any notice or request required or permitted to be given by either Party to the other and not required by this Agreement to be given in writing may be so given by telephone or email to the telephone numbers and e-mail addresses set out below:

-Area EPS Operator Information on

 Area EPS Operator:

 Attention:

 Address:

 Phone:

 Email:

--

 Interconnection Customer Information

-Interconnection Customer :
+Interconnection Customer:

-Attention :

-Address :

-Phone ·

-Email

-Liliali •
+Attention:

+Address:

+Phone:

+Email:
-representatives to co g Representative.
-The Parties may also designate operating onduct the communications which may be necessary or convenient on of this Agreement.
-This person will also serve as the point of

-contact with respect to operations and maintenance of the Party's facilities.
+25.4.
+Designated Operating Representative.
+The Parties may also designate operating representatives to conduct the communications which may be necessary or convenient for the administration of this Agreement.
+This person will also serve as the point of contact with respect to operations and maintenance of the Party's facilities.

-Area EPS Operator Informati on

-Area EPS Operator :
+Area EPS Operator:

-Attention :

-Address :

-Phone :

-Email :

-Interconnection Customer In formation
+Attention:

+Address:

+Phone:

+Email:

-Interconnection Customer :
+Interconnection Customer Info ormation

-Attention :

-Address :

-Phone :

-Email :
+Attention:

+Address:

+Phone:

+Email: